 “I’m well entertained.”
 He smiled, even before the counting results were in.
 Mercystar had one of the smallest piles.

 “Lightsong?”
 Blushweaver asked.
 Nearly all of her playful attitude was gone.
-She genuinely seemed concerned for him.

 “I ordered my priests in early today,” Lightsong said, glancing at her.
-“And set up position here, in front of the gates, before the sun even rose.
+“And to set up position here, in front of the gates, before the sun even rose.
 We’ve been counting priests for some six hours now.”

 Llarimar walked over, handing Lightsong a list of the Gods and the number of priests who had entered wearing their colors.
 Lightsong scanned it, nodding to himself.